-Sixth Form students are also expected to visibly wear their ID badges (issued within the first few weeks of Year 12) at all times and to produce them when asked.
+Sixth Form students are also expected to visibly wear their ID badges (issued within the first few weeks of Year 12) at all times.

-APPENDIX H - SMOKING, ALCOHOL, SUBSTANCE ABUSE & DRUGS POLICY
+APPENDIX I - SMOKING, ALCOHOL, SUBSTANCE ABUSE & DRUGS POLICY

 Bishop Heber High School believes that the possession and use of drugs is wholly unacceptable and is committed to the health and safety of all the school community and will take action to safeguard their wellbeing.
-The school acknowledges the importance of its pastoral role in the welfare of all its students and the need to be aware of and sensitive to the fact that some students may be living with parents/carers with a history of a drug abuse as well as its duty to inform and educate students regarding the consequences of drug use
+The school acknowledges the importance of its pastoral role in the welfare of all its students and the need to be aware of and sensitive to the fact that some students may be living with parents/carers with a history of a drug abuse as well as its duty to inform and educate students regarding the consequences of drug use.